 How to use a plunger correctly the next time your toilet clogs

 The plunger is plumbing’s iconic tool.
 If you have a bathroom, you probably have a plunger.
 Just because it’s a simple tool doesn’t mean it isn’t handy though.
-It also doesn’t mean that everyone knows how to use one properly.
-Did you know that most people don’t know the way a plunger truly works, or how to use when one their toilet is clogged?
+It also doesn’t mean that everyone knows how to use a plunger properly.
+Did you know that most people don’t know the way a plunger truly works, or how to use it when their toilet is clogged?
 While C.A.
 Taciak & Sons doesn’t perform interior plumbing repairs, we know our clients can benefit from this DIY home maintenance tool!

 A plunger uses the power of suction to dislodge clogs in your drain.
 The suction is created and harnessed through two steps: